srobotta/moodle-tiny_cloze/README.md

 ### Current main branch
 - Extend dialogue UI with error messages when input fields contain invalid values.
 This fixes [issue #18](https://github.com/srobotta/moodle-tiny_cloze/issues/18).
+- Improve handling when adding an answer slot with autofill and focus.
+- Prevent providing non-numerical values for answer and tolerance in numeric questions.

 ### v1.4
 - Extend tests to cover functionality of the whole plugin.